Continuing Education Information

 This conference is designed by HCH professionals for HCH professionals, including clinicians, support staff, administrators, board members, and consumers of HCH services.
 It will also be of value to others who provide health care and support services to people experiencing homelessness, as well as government officials and advocates.

-View the conference schedule and workshop descriptions for course faculty and workshop times, topics, and speakers.
+View the event schedule and workshop descriptions for course faculty and workshop times, topics, and speakers.

-This activity has been planned and implemented in accordance with the Essential Areas and Policies of the Accreditation Council for Continuing Medical Education through the joint sponsorship of Vanderbilt University School of Medicine and the National Health Care for the Homeless Council.
+This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education through the joint providership of Vanderbilt University School of Medicine and the National Health Care for the Homeless Council.
 Vanderbilt University School of Medicine is accredited by the ACCME to provide continuing medical education for physicians.